 This article was last updated Apr 01, 2019, but some terms and conditions may have changed or are no longer available.
 For the most accurate and up to date information please consult the terms and conditions found on the issuer website.

 The information related to the Marriott Bonvoy Brilliant™ American Express® Card has been collected by CompareCards and has not been reviewed or provided by the issuer of this card prior to publication.
 Terms apply to American Express credit card offers.
 See americanexpress.com for more information.

-The big news on the Marriott Bonvoy Brilliant™ American Express® Card is its generous welcome offer — Limited Time Offer: Earn 100,000 Bonus Marriott Bonvoy Points after you use your new Card to make $5,000 in purchases within the first 3 months.
-Offer ends 04/24/2019.
+The big news on the Marriott Bonvoy Brilliant™ American Express® Card is its generous welcome offer — Earn 75,000 Bonus Marriott Bonvoy Points after you use your new Card to make $3,000 in purchases within the first 3 months.
 While it comes with a hefty $450 annual fee, the perks that come with this luxury credit card, previously known as the Starwood Preferred Guest® Luxury Card from American Express, can easily balance that out.

 The Marriott Bonvoy Brilliant™ American Express® Card targets those who seek a hotel-branded luxury card and the perks that come with it, including statement credits, free elite status, a free hotel night on your card anniversary, airport lounge access and enrollment fees for Global Entry or TSA Precheck.
 It also offers more points per $1 earned in the top categories of hotels, airline travel and dining.

 However, if you’d like to keep your hotel options open beyond Marriott’s 29 hotel brands, the Chase Sapphire Reserve® may be a better fit.
 We take a look at the pros and cons of both cards to help you decide which one is the best fit for you.

 Where the Marriott Bonvoy Brilliant™ American Express® Card stands out